 Taking a baby step toward getting lip fillers is the most common reason people want a lip flip.
 It can give the appearance of a fuller upper lip slightly, but nothing like lip filler results.
 Some also feel that their upper lip disappears when they smile or they feel their gums show too much when they smile.
 A candidate’s reason is personal.

-How long does a botox last in lips?
 The average lip flip lasts 8 to 12 weeks, so you may want to weigh the cost of a lip flip versus dermal lip fillers to see which is best for you and your needs.

 Before and After a Lip Flip